basisai/examples/README.md

 ### [PySpark step](./pyspark_turnstile)
 This example covers the following concepts:
-1. Write PySpark step in `bedrock.hcl`
+1. Write PySpark step in hcl file

 ### [Batch scoring pipeline](./batch_score)
 This example covecrs the following concepts:
-1. Set up a Bedrock batch scoring pipeline in Google Cloud
+1. Set up a Bedrock batch scoring pipeline on Google Cloud
 2. Save the output in Google BigQuery

 ### [Serve with gRPC](./grpc_serve)
 This example covers the following concepts:
-1. Deploy a gRPC endpoint in Google Cloud
+1. Deploy a gRPC endpoint on Google Cloud